 Would you like to have a portfolio on writing about restaurants and culinary?
 Shoot out an email to as many restaurants as you can, and offer them a pro bono service to be included in your portfolio later on.
 Either it’s writing an article about their restaurants for a magazine, improving the copy of their website, editing some of their promotion materials… do some works related to the services you’ll be offering your future clients.

-Another way to build your portfolio is to contact non-profit organisations in your area, and ask them whether they need a hand for any writing-related project.
-Building your portfolio while doing good and volunteering your skills would be a meaningful work!
+Another way to build your portfolio is to contact non-profit organizations in your area and ask them whether they need a hand for any writing-related project.
+Building your portfolio while doing good and volunteering your skills would be meaningful work!

 If your pro bono client is happy with your work, ask for a testimonial.
-Ask for permission to use the testimonial in your website, or in any other promotion materials you have.
+Ask for permission to use the testimonial in your website, or in any other promotional materials you have.